 - Late registration continues after classes begin for classes that are not full.

 - All offerings are contingent upon adequate enrollment.
 Should a class be canceled, Summit will extend a full refund or credit toward another class.

 - To arrange childcare for classes that begin after a Summit child’s regular dismissal, please contact the Director of Summit Afterschool Janice Weiss at email@example.com to learn about Summit Afterschool options.
 Keep in mind that all Afterschool programs charge a fee and are subject to availability.

 - Registration is completed through our Active.com site and requires a debit or credit card.

 - A 50% deposit is required at the time of registration.

-- The remaining 50% will be automatically charged to the credit card on file on October 24 (for Fall 2018 classes).
+- The remaining 50% will be automatically charged to the credit card on file on March 11 (for Spring 2019 classes).